-Around The World In Eighty Days is an Australian 16 episode cartoon show produced in 1972 and a loose adaptation of Jules Verne's novel of the same name.Phileas Fogg wants to marry the lovely Belinda Maze, niece to the unscrupulous Lord Maze.
+Around the World in Eighty Days is an Australian 16 episode cartoon show produced in 1972 and a loose adaptation of Jules Verne's novel of the same name.Phileas Fogg wants to marry the lovely Belinda Maze, niece to the unscrupulous Lord Maze.
 Maze makes a wager with Fogg that if Fogg can go around the world in eighty days, he may marry Belinda (with £20,000 thrown in as a sweetener - "It's a bet!").
 Fogg, along with his companion Passepartout and his pet monkey Toto, sets out to do so.
-Lord Maze, seeking to win the bet, sends a hired thug named Fix to prevent Fogg from reaching his goal.Notable for being the first Australian cartoon shown on U.S. network TV.Compare with its Spiritual Successor, Around the World with Willy Fog.
+Lord Maze, seeking to win the bet, sends a hired thug named Fix to prevent Fogg from reaching his goal.Notable for being the first Australian cartoon shown on U.S. network TV, as NBC aired it as a Saturday Morning Cartoon in 1972-73.Compare with its Spiritual Successor, Around the World with Willy Fog.

 Tropes in this series include:

 - Adapted Out: Aouda does not appear in the show - Fogg's love interest is Canon Foreigner Belinda Maze.

 - Adaptational Villainy: In the original novel, Fix was a Scotland Yard detective who pursued Fogg out of suspicion that he was a bank robber.
 Here, he's Lord Maze's hired thug.

 - All Cloth Unravels: Fix loses his pants in this manner in the first episode.

 - Aristocrats Are Evil: Lord Maze will do anything to keep Fogg from winning the bet and marrying his niece.
 That's why he got Fix to handle the job.

 - Bag of Holding: Passepartout uses this to carry whatever items Fogg asks for in a particular episode.